mohiwalla/dtquick/README.md

 # DataTables Quick

 DataTables Quick is a lightweight and fast JavaScript library that simplifies the process of displaying data from databases.
 With minimal server-side code required, DataTables Quick generates queries automatically and saves time.
-Check a demo [here](https://mohiwalla.000webhostapp.com/dtquick/)
+[Live demo here](https://mohiwalla.000webhostapp.com/dtquick/)

 ## Usage